Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/30 - XSS.md

 ## Fixing the XSS

 When I first did this box, I wasn't sure which parts of my payload were broken until I tested them all together.
 It turned out to be, well, both parts.
-But rather than writing this up in chronological order and having a broken XSS payload for half of my writeup, I've moved the working payload to this section.
-As always, you can skip to the final working payload if you want.
+But rather than writing this up in chronological order and having a broken XSS payload for half of my writeup, I've moved the correct CVE to this section.
+As always, you can skip to the final [[35 - Exploit Chain#Submitting our Test Payload|working payload]] if you want.

 ### Markdown Overview